edgedb/edgedb/docs/guides/quickstart.rst

 Generate the migration
 ----------------------

-First, we generate a migration file with ``edgedb create-migration``.
+First, we generate a migration file with ``edgedb migration create``.
 This starts an interactive tool that asks a series of questions.
 Pay attention to these questions to make sure you aren't making any unintended changes.